Kim Clijsters: Two-year hiatus

-A few months after Clijsters retired, she married basketball player Brian Lynch.
+A few months after Clijsters retired, she married American basketball player Brian Lynch.
 She gave birth to a daughter in early 2008, less than two months after her father Leo Clijsters was diagnosed with lung cancer.
-He died twelve months later in January 2009.
+Her father died in January 2009.
 Clijsters said, "The birth of Jada was the best moment of my life, but it also taught me a lesson because we knew that my Dad was terminally ill.
 I realised that new life had been born, but a few months later another life would disappear.
 It was a very intense period in our lives."

 Nearly two months after her father's death, it was announced that Clijsters would play in an exhibition in May with Tim Henman against Steffi Graf and Andre Agassi to test the new retractable roof on Centre Court at Wimbledon.
-In March, Clijsters stated that she was planning to come out of retirement, motivated by returning to the "training schedule from [her] pro days" to prepare for the Wimbledon exhibition.
+In March 2009, Clijsters stated that she was planning to come out of retirement, motivated by returning to the "training schedule from [her] pro days" to prepare for the Wimbledon exhibition.
 She added that she was taking a different approach to tennis, saying, "I am looking at this as a second career, not as a comeback as I am now in a situation where not everything revolves around tennis 24 hours a day."
 Clijsters and Henman won the exhibition doubles, and Clijsters also defeated her idol Graf in singles.
 She commented, "I wanted to feel good here on court.
 And I've enjoyed it.
 This is the pleasure which was lacking at the end of my first career.
 But now I've got my motivation back."